Last Updated on May 31, 2022 by Thinkster

 Think of someone trying to learn a new language.
 They can use an app, like Duolingo, to try and learn it on their own.
 But they will be nowhere near fluent unless someone works with them to practice conversational skills and corrects their pronunciation and diction.

-And math is language too, as vocabulary, symbols, and syntax are consistent and used in written form by people around the world.
+And math is a language too, as vocabulary, symbols, and syntax are consistent and used in written form by people around the world.

 Students learning math benefit from working interactively with a math tutor to understand the language.
 If they are forced to work on their own, they may just end up feeling more frustrated as they fail to grasp the material.